flywheel-io/gears/spec/v0/readme.md

 ### The run script

-A gear must include a file called `run` relative to the base folder.<br>
-This file must be marked as executable (`chmod +x run`).<br>
+A gear must include a file called `run` relative to the base folder.
+This file must be marked as executable (`chmod +x run`).
 It can be a simple bash script, or whatever else that you want.

-`run` is called from its directory, with no arguments, and a (mostly) empty environment.<br>
-Notably, the `PATH` is set to `/usr/local/sbin:/usr/local/bin:/usr/sbin:/usr/bin:/sbin:/bin` for convenience.<br>
+`run` is called from its directory, with no arguments, and a (mostly) empty environment.
+Notably, the `PATH` is set to `/usr/local/sbin:/usr/local/bin:/usr/sbin:/usr/bin:/sbin:/bin` for convenience.
 If you need any arguments or variables, add them in your script.

-The run script is the only entry point used for the gear and must accomplish everything the gear sets out to do.<br>
+The run script is the only entry point used for the gear and must accomplish everything the gear sets out to do.
 On success or permanent failure, exit zero.
-On transient failure, exit non-zero.<br>
+On transient failure, exit non-zero.
-This is the only feedback mechanism you have at the moment.

 ### Networking